boucaron/randomstuff/SolarStudy.md

 ## It is about details
 Personally, based on where I plan to put my PVs, I spent some time to see where and when the sun comes and goes along the year.
 I know for instance I can put some PV next to a wall (Azimuth -30 deg., Slope 90 deg.) and that from April to September, I will have some production from 7/8h to 14/15h but it will have a small irradiance about 200 to 600 W/m².
 So a 425W panel under 1000 W/m² irradiance will produce as much as 75 W at 200 W/m² irradiance to 240 W at 600 W/m².
 It is really important to know this details to have a realistic idea of the real production in your location.
-Also it gives you an hint if you can put more panels on the inverter which is a costly equipment, the inverter can produce more early and 'clip' the excess production.
+Also it gives you an hint if you can put more panels on the inverter which is a costly equipment, the inverter can produce more early and 'clip' the excess production, but there are limits.